MtnBiker/historical-streets-la/ImplementationNotes.md

   (use "git push" to publish your local commits)" after git co master.
 And changes to this file

   Error if edit from streets.
 Probably in the ugly decision tree.
 Look at gon
+#### 11-Hartl-Users
+10 was short lived because edited in master and decided better just to go with new branch.
+10- was in master